AlGepe/OmniSnippets_JS/docs/customJS/repository/changeColor.rst

 * \ **start**: ``number`` corresponding to the position from which color should be changed. [optional]

 .. rubric:: Output

 * \ **output**: *Chart-ready* ``array`` with the colors changed as desired.

-Here is the javscript code of the function, ready to be used:
+Here is the javascript code of the function, ready to be used:

 .. code-block:: javascript